CAprogs/PandaScan/docs/EN/README.en.md

 2. Excessive and frequent downloading may cause a website to malfunction.
 Please use this tool responsibly for the benefit of all.
 3. If some downloaded files are empty, it's completely normal!
 Websites are not perfect, and data storage can be costly.

-_**If you have the means to buy the works you read online, do it, if only to support the mangakas**_ 🥰!
+_**If you can afford to buy the works you read online, do it, even if it's just to support the mangakas**_ 🥰!

 ## Author ✍️